Q&A: What is the dark web and why do criminals use it?

 The majority of the dark web sites are not readily accessible to the average internet user because they are hidden behind multiple layers of encryption, meaning that those who operate the sites, and those who use them, cannot be identified.

-To access the dark web, a person needs to make use of a specialised encryption tool, the most notable of which is called Tor.
+To access the dark web, a person needs to make use of a specialised encryption tool, the most notable of which is called Tor (The onion routing project).

 Tor acts as a sort of browser that reroutes a person’s IP address through many other devices around the world, encrypting and decrypting it as it goes.